 That is why I am a plantser.

-For the curious, Elise did not have the means or finances to put me on the radio in Honduras.
+For the curious, Elise did not have the finances to put me on the radio in Honduras.
 But she did start my writing career.
 Maybe, one day, something I write will bless Honduras.